 - A more complete compilation of my wardrobe management tips can be found in my newly released second book, “End Closet Chaos: Wardrobe Solutions from an Ex-Shopaholic.”
 Visit this page for information about the book or use this link to buy the book on Amazon.

-If you’d like to connect with me via social media or send me a personal message, you can do so via my Connect page.
+If you’d like to send me a personal message, you can do so via my Connect page.
 I like hearing from readers and always respond to emails I receive via the blog.
-It may take me a few days to respond, but I promise to answer any questions that are posed me.
+It may take me a few days to respond, but I do my best to answer any questions that are posed me.
 Please note that I do not accept unsolicited guest posts and I don’t participate in link exchanges.

 Some Helpful Posts to Get You Started

 I’ve compiled a quick start guide of some of my most compelling and helpful posts.
 These posts are organized by topic so you can easily navigate to those areas you’re most interested in.
-I also invite you to check out my “best of” posts for the first three years of the blog:
+I also invite you to check out my “best of” posts for each full year of the blog: